 The short answer is no. (April 28, 2020) | View

-Business interruption insurance can be as vital to your survival as a business as fire insurance.
+Business income (interruption) insurance can be as vital to your survival as a business as fire insurance.
 Most people would never consider opening a business without buying insurance to cover damage due to fire and windstorms.
 But too many small business owners fail to think about how they would manage if a fire or other disaster damaged their business premises so that they were temporarily unusable.
-Business interruption coverage is not sold separately.
+Business income (interruption) coverage is not sold separately.
 It is added to a property insurance policy or included in a package policy.
 Triple-I Consumer Article

-More Business Interruption Insurance content available on the Triple-I Blog.
+More Business Income (Interruption) Insurance content available on the Triple-I Blog.

 Global Macro and Insurance Outlook: How will the COVID-19 outbreak impact global growth and the insurance industry?
 (March 4, 2020)